m4rv4x/caplets/README.md

 # m4rv4x' caplets
-Some custom caplets for `bettercap` made by myself enjoy
+Some custom caplets for `bettercap` made with 💜

 ## Update caplets from bettercap
 ```